Sebastix/nEcho/README.md

 *Notes from the author @Sebastian*
 * I started this project because I'm **scratching my own itch**.
 I'm loosing my list of relays and followed contacts because the use of different clients.
-* **I’m an advocate of more nostr clients need to adopt NIP-65 for this reason.
+* **I’m an advocate of more Nostr clients need to adopt NIP-65 for this reason.
 With Echostr I’m trying to proof that purpose in practice.**
-* I'm not familiar (yet) with all the NIPs from nostr and I'm learning among the way by doing.
+* I'm not familiar (yet) with all the NIPs from Nostr and I'm learning among the way by doing.
-* This is my first piece of software I'm developing for Nostr.
+* This is one of my first pieces of software I'm developing for Nostr.

 ### Other relevant resources